bbinto/working-with-bb/Barbara's Operating System.md

 ## Closing

-This is an ambitious, ever evolving document, rather snapshot, of how I like to work as a leader, empowering teams to build the best products while being the most motivated possible with the most empathic and honest relationships amongst their peers.
+As this document is titled, it's my operating system.
+Like any good software or OS, it will need updates, fixes and [upgrades](https://www.amazon.ca/gp/product/0992944562/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) etc. Therefore, this is an ambitious, ever evolving version of a document on how I like to work as a leader, empowering teams to build the best products while being the most motivated possible with the most empathic and honest relationships amongst their peers.

 If you have read until now, I assume you are interested in working with me, or collaborating or giving me feedback on above.
 I'm excited for any comment.